RsyncProject/rsync/rsync.1.md

     The unit letters that are appended in levels 2 and 3 are: `K` (kilo), `M` (mega), `G` (giga), `T` (tera), `P` (peta) or `E` (exa).
 For example, a 1234567-byte file would output as 1.23M in level-2 (assuming that a period is your local decimal point).
+Dynamic precision is applied, so the three most-significant digits are shown (for example: 3.45M -> 46.7M -> 523M -> 1.24G -> ...).

     Backward compatibility note: versions of rsync prior to 3.1.0 do not support human-readable level 1, and they default to level 0.
 Thus,